 - Bake for 8 minutes and then oven the oven and remove the steaming pan.

 - Bake for about 25 to 30 minutes more until the baguette is golden brown and super crisp.

-- Remove the pan from the oven and put the baguettes on a wire rack and let them cool down or if you can just serve them immediately.
+- Remove the pan from the oven and put the baguettes on a wire rack, and let them cool down, or you can serve them immediately.